Deal or no deal for Lacazette? The pros and cons of Arsenal keeping the French forward | Goal.com

 Deal or no deal for Lacazette?
 The pros and cons of Arsenal keeping the French forward

-When Alexandre Lacazette joined Arsenal from in 2017, he was seen by many as the striker to take Arsenal to the next level.
+When Alexandre Lacazette joined Arsenal from Lyon in 2017, he was seen by many as the striker to take the club to the next level.

 Lacazette was regarded as both a much-needed upgrade and, at a club-record £46.5 million ($63.8m), a statement signing.